Create a Killer Resume and Cover Letter

 4. Leverage Your Network

 When you are looking for work, it is no time to be shy.
-If you know someone at a company where you are sending a cover letter or have a contact in your network that can help you get your foot in the door, now is the time to use it.
-So many jobs are filled based on who you know, leverage your network and get an advantage.
+If you know someone at a company where you are sending a cover letter or have a contact in your network who can help you get your foot in the door, now is the time to use it.
+So many jobs are filled based on who you know, leverage your network, and get an advantage.
 Take a look at Your Job Search Marketing Toolkit – Networking.

 5. Tell them why you are the right person for the job

 If you don’t toot your own horn, who will?
 If you find a job opportunity that is a good fit, make sure your cover letter includes all of the reasons why you are the right person for the job.
 Maybe you have similar experience or have skills and education that are a perfect match.
 Whatever the reason, make the point in your cover letter.
-How to Tailor a Customized Cover Letter for Each Position.

 Briefly describe why they should consider you for an interview.
 Include comments about your strengths that are specific to the opportunity.
 Remember – you only get one chance to make a good first impression.